crystax/android-crew/README.md

 1. How to start
 --------------------------------

-Crew is intended to maintain native libraries that are not integral part of the Crystax NDK, like Boost, LIBPNG, Freetype, etc, but instead can be easily installed or removed if necessary.
+Crew is intended to maintain NDK's toolchains, utilities required to run crew itself, and also native libraries that are not integral part of the Crystax NDK, like Boost, LIBPNG, Freetype, etc, but instead can be easily installed or removed if necessary.

 CREW is a part of the Crystax NDK installation.
 To begin with crew just install Crystax NDK.